 Gluten-free Christmas chocolate cake recipe, anyone?
 It’s the ULTIMATE alternative to fruit cake that nobody would know is Coeliac-friendly and wheat-free too.
 It’s also simple to make the cake and icing dairy free – then simply top with the dairy-free alternatives I’ve linked in the FAQ section instead.

 Gluten-free Christmas chocolate cake recipe – if you don’t fancy baking my traditional gluten-free Christmas cake this year, then chances are that you might prefer this!
 It’s super easy to make and the showstopper we all need after surviving 2020, agreed?
+This is a remix of my classic gluten-free chocolate cake.

 When you say ‘gluten-free Christmas cake’, nobody thinks of a cake quite like this one!